All DnD languages explained

 Giant

 Giant (or Giantish) is one of the oldest living languages in the core setting of Faerûn.
-Being able to speak Giant might help you avoid fighting one on your adventures – which is advisable, as they can be extremely powerful foes.
+Since they're such massive foes, being able to communicate with giants is always helpful.

 Gnomish